 - Inspire a green makeover at your health club or gym.
 If the great outdoors just aren’t for you, consider encouraging your gym to make some eco-friendly upgrades.
 Make sure your club offers recycling bins and energy efficient machines, and remind the staff to ask patrons to limit their towel usage.
 Check out Mother Nature Network’s five questions to ask to uncover whether your gym is eco-friendly.
-Some environmentally-conscious gyms are even harnessing their patrons’ workouts to generate power!
+Some environmentally-conscious gyms have even harnessed their patrons’ workouts to generate power!

 - Car pool to your local gym with a friend or neighbor.
 Not only does carpooling cut down on your fuel costs and usage, but having a gym buddy is an instant incentive to keep up with your fitness goals and resolutions.
 For extra support, consider joining a soccer, volleyball, or kickball league in your neighborhood.
 No one to car pool with?
-Your bike is another great way to get where you’re going and warm up for your workout at the same time.
+Your bike is another great way to get where you’re going and workout at the same time.

 - Get creative with your workout routine.
 It’s not always easy to find time to head to the gym or commit to an after-work jogging schedule.
 Try to throw in an extra walk or bike ride during your lunch break for a calorie-burning boost.
 Another great way to supplement your gym routine: Try knocking out some house or yard work by attacking the job with gusto!
 Shoveling snow, raking leaves, vacuuming and dusting can be great activities for burning off a greasy business lunch or the sins of the holiday season.